Asia Pulse Q4 2022: Asia maintains stable growth

 Despite inflation, FMCG in Asia grew by 3.1%, maintaining a stable level compared to the same quarter the previous year.

-In this latest report, we capture the highlights of the in-home FMCG market in the region as a whole, and market by market as follows:
+In this latest report, we capture the highlights of the in-home FMCG market in the region as a whole, and by Asian markets:

 - Chinese Mainland

 Online FMCG sales went up by 20% in Q4 versus the previous year.
-The health supplement and facial skincare categories were the biggest contributors to this growth.
+Health supplement and facial skincare categories were the biggest contributors to this growth.